Quantum loop groups and shuffle algebras via Lyndon words: Introduction

 \item In the Appendix, we give explicit combinatorial data pertaining to standard Lyndon loop words for all (untwisted) classical types, corresponding to an order of the simple roots of our choice.
 For any other order of the simple roots, as well as for the exceptional types, computer code performing these tasks in reasonable time is available on demand from the authors.

 \end{itemize}

 We would like to thank Pavel Etingof and Boris Feigin for their help and numerous stimulating discussions over the years.
 We also thank Alexander Kleshchev and Weiqiang Wang for their interesting remarks on a draft of the present paper.
+We are indebted to the anonymous referee for useful suggestions on the exposition.

 A.N.\ would like to gratefully acknowledge NSF grants DMS-$1760264$ and DMS-$1845034$, as well as support from the Alfred P.\ Sloan Foundation and the MIT Research Support Committee.
-A.T.~would like to gratefully acknowledge NSF grant DMS-$2037602$.
+A.T.\ would like to gratefully acknowledge NSF grants DMS-$2037602$ and DMS-$2302661$.